 (in case you are not certain, a df –h command will tell you the address of your iso file)

-Create a directory for the old repository files that are cached
+Furthermore, Create a directory for the old cached repository file

 Use the mkdir command a new directory, I am going to call mine “oldrepo”.
-This directory will be a store for the old repository files; you do not need to delete them.
+Thus, this directory will be a store for the old repository files; you do not need to delete them.
 (Perhaps, there will be a need for something in there someday, you never can tell).
-These repository files are stored in the /etc/yum.repos.d directory.
+These store repository files in the /etc/yum.repos.d directory.
 Now move these files to the newly created repository using;

 mv /etc/yum.repos.d/* /newly-created-directory